API authentication and JWT validation¶

 Concretely, your JWT validator must:

-DotID’s own services (authorization, audit) use a MultiRealmJwtDecoder that implements exactly this pattern.
-Two acceptable approaches exist:
+DotID’s own services implement exactly this pattern, and two acceptable approaches exist:

-Explicit allowlist — Set.of("flexgalaxy", "master") plus a prefix match for acc-* / idc-*.
-Used by Bazaar and OTA.
+flexgalaxyplus a prefix match foracc-*/idc-*, rejecting anything else.
 Slightly more secure (rejects rogue realms even if they reach the auth server) at the cost of a config update when a new realm category is added.
+Some services choose this stricter allowlist form.

 Pick one approach per service and document it.
 Mixing the two within one service leads to subtle authorization gaps.